MaxLeiter/Drift/README.md

 ## Current status

-Drit is a major work in progress.
+Drift is a major work in progress.
 Below is a (rough) list of completed and envisioned features.
 If you want to help address any of them, please let me know regardless of your experience and I'll be happy to assist.

 - [x] creating and sharing private, public, unlisted posts
   - [x] syntax highlighting (detected by file extension)